Capital One Case Interview: Complete Guide (2026)

 How Should You Prepare for Capital One Behavioral Interviews?

 In addition to case interviews, Capital One includes behavioral questions in most interviews.
-In Power Day, at least one full interview is dedicated to behavioral and fit questions.
-Behavioral questions also appear at the start of case interviews.
+In Power Day, at least one full interview is dedicated to behavioral and fit questions, and behavioral questions also appear at the start of case interviews.

 Capital One behavioral interviews focus on your background, teamwork, leadership, and alignment with the company's culture.
 Common questions include:

 Use the STAR method (Situation, Task, Action, Result) to structure your answers.
-Keep each answer under two minutes.
-Focus on what you did, not just what the team did.
+Keep each answer under two minutes and focus on what you did, not just what the team did.

 Capital One values data-driven thinking, collaboration, and a willingness to challenge the status quo.
 When choosing stories to share, pick examples that demonstrate these qualities.